-Furnishings in the Bill Daniel Student Center were updated to provide inviting spaces for students.

-The Baylor Activities Council, Department of Student Activities, Kappa Omega Tau Fraternity, Baylor Religious Hour Choir, Delta Sigma Theta Sorority, Inc., demonstrate the spirit of the season in their collaboration in presenting expanded activities for Christmas on 5th Street - an event that presents a live nativity, Christmas Tree Lighting, Christmas Marketplace, cocoa and cookies, carols, New Anthems for an Old Story, Baylor on Ice, Kids' Creation Station, carriage rides, a petting zoo, pictures with Santa, live concerts by campus organizations and national performers and thematic tree displays through the Bill Daniel Student Center.
-Immediately after the celebration, Barfield Drawing Room is returned to its setting as a living room where students can retreat for quiet study in preparation for finals.
-Baylor traditions of education and enrichment now are established as featured elements of Baylor Line Camps and common spaces on campus continue to be made more appealing.
-In partnership with Academic Affairs, University 1000 has been redesigned to help nurture all students as they transition from high school to college life or as they move into the Baylor community from another college setting.
+Furnishings in the Bill Daniel Student Center continue to be updated to provide inviting spaces for students.
+Refurbishment in the Den created additional spaces for student gatherings, student performances, internet access and new dining options.
+The Baylor Activities Council, Department of Student Activities, Kappa Omega Tau Fraternity, Baylor Religious Hour Choir and Delta Sigma Theta Sorority, Inc., demonstrate the spirit of the season in their collaboration in presenting expanded activities for Christmas on 5th - an event that presents a live nativity, Christmas Tree Lighting, Christmas Marketplace, cocoa and cookies, carols, New Anthems for an Old Story, Kids' Creation Station, carriage rides, a petting zoo, pictures with Santa, live concerts by campus organizations and national performers and thematic tree displays through the Bill Daniel Student Center.
+Immediately after the celebration, Barfield Drawing Room is returned to its original design as a living room where students can retreat for quiet study in preparation for finals.